NipunGrover/resources/templates/tools/docker/simple-node-app/README.md

 ## How to Use

+1. create a .env file in the app folder and add **`PORT=3000`**
-1. docker build -t simple-node-app .
+2. docker build -t simple-node-app .
-2. docker run 3000:3000 simple-node-app
+3. docker run 3000:3000 simple-node-app
-3. You should now be able to access your container at localhost:3000
+4. You should now be able to access your container at localhost:3000